 In the end, they gave up and put his case on the backburner.

 After calling 000 he rang his insurance company, days of back and forth left him tired and confused.
 His insurance company had to resolve an investigation before he would be fully reimbursed.

 I thought he was incredibly unlucky.
 He must have been one in a million to experience that.
 Later I realised that was far from the truth.

 After my uncle’s Mustang was taken, I started noticing theft more and more.
-Friends of mine would tell me stories of their cars getting stolen, some had no insurance, leaving them financially ruined.
+Friends of mine would tell me stories of their cars getting stolen, some had no insurance, leaving them financially ruined for a few years.